 For over 50 years, active racers and thrill-seekers from all walks of life have turned to the Ford Mustang to help them live out all of their wildest dreams on the roadway and the track.

-Over the years, Ford has performed and is constantly making a number of impactful changes under the hood, much to the delight of Mustang GT owners everywhere.
+Over the years, Ford has constantly made a number of impactful changes under the hood, much to the delight of Mustang GT owners everywhere.
 The V8 engine continues to grow more powerful with every generational redesign/shift, highlighted by the tremendous strides made in the famed S550 body style in 2015 and with the redesign in 2018.

 Towards the end of the Mustang’s Fifth Generation, Ford dipped into the European hatchback market by introducing both the Focus ST and Fiesta ST to the American automotive market.
 Both the Focus ST and Fiesta STs were a hit with North American drivers, but neither hot hatch could touch the Mustang GT’s performance stats.

 In 2016, one year into the Mustang’s Sixth Generation, however, the Ford Motor Company unveiled another performance-oriented vehicle to the U.S. that would give the pony car a run for its money: The Focus RS.